Trirectangular tetrahedron

 In geometry, a trirectangular tetrahedron is a tetrahedron where all three face angles at one vertex are right angles.
-That vertex is called the right angle of the trirectangular tetrahedron and the face opposite it is called the base.
-The three edges that meet at the right angle are called the legs and the perpendicular from the right angle to the base is called the altitude of the tetrahedron.
+That vertex is called the right angle or apex of the trirectangular tetrahedron and the face opposite it is called the base.
+The three edges that meet at the right angle are called the legs and the perpendicular from the right angle to the base is called the altitude of the tetrahedron (analogous to the altitude of a triangle).

+An example of a trirectangular tetrahedron is a truncated solid figure near the corner of a cube or an octant at the origin of Euclidean space.

+Kepler discovered the relationship between the cube, regular tetrahedron and trirectangular tetrahedron.